-“How can we make good decisions when there is not enough data”?
-During my seminar a few weeks back, I got this question from a gentleman in the audience.
-As someone giving the seminar I guess I was supposed to be an “expert” on this!
-Alas, I could not act as the know-all expert, inspired by Brene Brown, I chose to be a human instead – showed them how sub-optimal my own decision-making process is!
+“How can we make good decisions when there is insufficient data”?
+During a seminar a few weeks back, I got this question from the audience.
+As someone giving the talk, I was supposed to be an “expert” on this!
+Alas, I could not act as the know-all expert; inspired by Brene Brown, I chose to be a human instead – showed them how sub-optimal my decision-making process is!
 I told them this story.

-When getting plane tickets at a decent price alone was a challenge, finding two sets of flights reaching and returning around the same time made it even more daunting.
+When getting plane tickets at a reasonable price alone was a challenge, finding two sets of flights reaching and returning around the same time made it even more daunting.
 Which airport would have the best price, how much drive would be tolerable for my elderly parents – all got added to the mix.
 I could tell I would never want to be a travel agent!
-Plane fares were increasing every day and so was my stress level.
-As any couple would guess, one night I even had a fight with my husband.
+Plane fares were increasing every day, and so was my stress level.
+As any couple would guess, I even fought with my husband one night.
 I couldn’t imagine how I put myself in such a situation.
-Trust me, feeling like an expert was nowhere to be found in my emotional status list.
-I felt like getting out of it saying, “Sorry, let’s just cancel the whole idea”.
+Trust me, feeling like an expert was nowhere to be found on my emotional status list.
+I felt like getting out of it by saying, “Sorry, let’s just cancel the whole idea.”

 Finally, at some point my sanity came back.
-I asked myself these questions: Few years down the road how would I want to feel about this vacation?
-How important it is for me to get the lowest possible price and the minimal wait time?
-This helped!
+I asked myself: How would I want to feel about this vacation a few years down the road?
+How important is it for me to get the lowest possible price and the minimal wait time?

-Really, a few hundred dollars of additional expense or a few extra hours of waiting would be forgotten in no time, while the joy of the quality time spent together would fill our hearts for years to come!
-My young daughter will remember this experience of her life even when her grandparents would no longer be around.
-When I got in touch with my big intention, the rest of it became much easier.
+A few hundred dollars of additional expense or a few extra hours of waiting would be forgotten in no time, while the joy of the quality time spent together would fill our hearts for years to come!
+My young daughter will remember this life experience even when her grandparents are no longer around.
+The rest became much easier when I got in touch with my bigger intention.

 -Extend your vision a little further than the immediate – how do you want to feel about the outcome (of this decision) few years down the lane?

-When you get in touch with your core values, it gives you the strength to do the right thing.
-Define “right” and “good” based on those values; trust yourself and equally important, trust the people around you.
-When you show your human side to them, listen to them, communicate what you are basing your decision on, they will be with you no matter what the outcome is!
+Getting in touch with your core values gives you the strength to do the right thing.
+Define “right” and “good” based on those values; trust yourself, and equally important, trust the people around you.
+When you show your vulnerable human side to them, listen to them, and communicate what you are basing your decision on, they will be with you no matter the outcome!

 Originally published in Dec 2012